sandwich-coder/CubeDimAE/README.md

 ## 1. Introduction

 Autoencoder is the first choice in AI-based anomaly detection tasks.
 It has been recognized that the optimal bottleneck of an autoencoder is the intrinsic dimension of the input.
 Traditionally the optimal point is found through trial-and-errors, putting large amount of time and effort into hyper-parameter tuning.
+This paper presents a method to estimate the intrinsic dimension in advance to automate the bottleneck tuning.